What’s new in bile duct cancer research and treatment?

-Researchers are looking at new ways of increasing the effectiveness of radiation therapy.
-Some techniques, such as three-dimensional conformal radiation therapy (3D-CRT), intensity modulated radiation therapy (IMRT), and stereotactic radiosurgery, are widely available and allow doctors to better aim radiation to affect only the tumor and to spare nearby normal tissues.
+Researchers are looking at newer ways of increasing the effectiveness of radiation therapy.
+Some techniques, such as three-dimensional conformal radiation therapy (3D-CRT), intensity modulated radiation therapy (IMRT), and stereotactic body radiation therapy (SBRT), are widely available and allow doctors to better aim radiation to affect only the tumor and to spare nearby normal tissues.
 Other radiation techniques such as intra-operative radiation therapy (IORT) and proton beam radiation therapy may be helpful but are not widely available.

 Newer drugs are being developed that work differently from standard chemo drugs.
 These drugs target specific parts of cancer cells or their surrounding environments.

-Last Medical Review: 10/30/2013
+Last Medical Review: 11/01/2014

-Last Revised: 10/30/2013
+Last Revised: 11/01/2014